 Taeniasis intestinal parasitic infection (tapeworm) is prevalent in 27 countries in the WHO African region and suspected to be endemic in 11 others.
 Pigs are the intermediate host for the parasite, which can cause two distinct diseases in humans: taeniasis and cysticercosis.
 Neurocysticercosis (NCC) refers to the development of larval cysts in the central nervous system of humans, causing seizures and epilepsy among other neurological symptoms.
 NCC is one of the leading causes of preventable epilepsy and in the communities where it is present, it can contribute to up to 70% of the epilepsy cases.
 Epilepsy in vulnerable populations is difficult to treat and causes stigma affecting people's lives and livelihoods.
-This infection, when co-endemic with schistosomiasis, impacts the success of treatment for schistosomiasis with praziquantel (PZQ), due to the different dosing with PZQ and handling needed for cysticercosis, and the increased risk of adverse events in patients with cysticercosis.
+This infection, when co-endemic with schistosomiasis, impacts the success of treatment for schistosomiasis with praziguantel